arvinsim/slack-app-github-actions/README.md

 1. Navigate to `Basic Information -> App Credentials`
 2. Copy the signing secret into your `.env` file

+### Add app to channel

+Make sure you add the app to the channel where you want the app to reply to using one of the methods below

+1. Use the `/invite command`
+2. Use the channel's `Add an app` function
+3. Invite the App via Workspace Apps Page

 ## Running stuff

 ### Run the app